ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why did the software developer go broke?
+Because he lost his domain in a bet!

-1. Why do programmers prefer dark mode?
+2. Why do programmers prefer dark mode?
 Because light attracts bugs!

-2. How does a computer programmer break up with their partner?
-They say, "It's not you, it's me.
-You deserve someone better... and I deserve someone with better code!"

-3. Why did the computer go to the doctor?
-It had a virus and needed a byte!
+3. Why did the hacker bring a ladder to the data center?
+He wanted to reach the cloud!

-4. Why did the cybersecurity expert bring a map to their job interview?
-Because they wanted to show they could navigate through all the firewalls!
+4. Why did the cybersecurity expert bring a pencil and paper to bed?
+Because they wanted to have secure dreams!

 [
-Mon Dec 11 01:12:15 UTC 2023
+Tue Dec 12 01:12:12 UTC 2023
  ]